severinlindenmann/segmentation-of-streets-and-cars/train/readme.md

-# Semantic Segmentation with Cityscapes Dataset

 ## Overview

-This repository contains code for training and validating semantic segmentation models using the Cityscapes dataset.
+This repository houses code specifically designed for training semantic segmentation models using the Cityscapes dataset.

 ## Usage

+The notebooks in this repository are executed using Python 3.9.11 and require the following modules:

+- opencv-python==4.8.1.78
+- torch==2.0.1
+- torchvision==0.15.2
+- numpy==1.21.2
+- Pillow==10.1.0
+- matplotlib==3.7.0
+- cv2==4.8.1.78

+### Training

-- **Training**: Use the `train.ipynb` notebook to train the model.
-Update the file paths within the notebook to match your dataset location.
+Utilize the `train_resnet.ipynb` or `train_segnet.ipynb` notebook to train your own segmentation model.
+Ensure to modify the data paths specified at the beginning of each notebook.
+Before running the notebooks, make sure to install all the required dependencies.
-- **Verification**: Utilize the `predict.ipynb` notebook for model verification.
-Adjust the file paths accordingly.

 ## Cityscapes Dataset
 ### Folder Structure

-The Cityscapes dataset follows this structure:
+The Cityscapes dataset follows this structure

 - `cityscapes`
   - `gtFine`